-In Emails To Buzzfeed, Elon Musk Accuses Thai Cave Rescuer Of Being A ‘Child Rapist’ With A ‘Child Bride’
+In Emails To ‘BuzzFeed,’ Elon Musk Accuses Thai Cave Rescuer Of Being A ‘Child Rapist’ With A ‘Child Bride’

 — Paul McLeod (@pdmcleod) September 4, 2018

 Musk then alleged that Unsworth was kicked off the dive site and that he never saw him there.
 Photographic evidence and dozens of eyewitnesses have refuted that claim by Musk numerous times.
-Everyone from doctors on the scene, to the Thai SEALS he went to chamber three with, to the Thai Prime Minister have said Musk is wrong, per News Au.
+Everyone from doctors on the scene, to the Thai SEALS he went to chamber three with, to the Thai prime minister have said Musk is wrong, per News.com.au.

 Representatives from Tesla have not commented on this latest attack on Unsworth, and instead referred the press to their previous statement of support for him.
 Unsworth has not commented, but his attorney has acknowledged seeing the emails and said little more.
 Musk has not commented, but it seems possible he may say something again as news of his emails being shared hits critical mass.